Kiruse/AWTeP.py/README.md

 When processing the AST, one should always treat `children` like such an `ASTList`.
 Specifically, this means distinguishing between `str` and other iterable types.

 All currently supported AST nodes are listed in `wikiparse.ast`.
 However, none of these types are instances of the `AST` base - they are merely compatible, treating `AST` more like an interface than a common base class.
+These nodes convey additional type information, which is especially useful for their `children` properties.

 The AST node is not designed to implement logic.
 It is solely designed as a compact data carrier.
 All parsing logic is implemented in `wikiparse.parser`.